'It's up to Barcelona & Dembele' - Koeman responds amid Man Utd links | Goal.com

 "I want to say that I am counting on him."

-Borussia Dortmund's Jadon Sancho is believed to be United's first-choice target as they hunt for a new right-winger, but Dembele has been identified as an alternative option amid an impasse in negotiations with the German club.
+Borussia Dortmund star Jadon Sancho is believed to still be United's first-choice target as they hunt for a new right winger, but Dembele has apparently been identified as an alternative option amid an impasse in negotiations with the German club.

 The Barca star became the club's record signing when he moved to Camp Nou from Dortmund for €105 million (£96m/$123m) in the summer of 2017, but has so far failed to live up to his price tag.

-The 23-year-old has been restricted to just 75 appearances in all competitions for the Blaugrana amid a string of injury issues, and has also faced disciplinary action for missing training sessions, leading to questions over his commitment to the club's cause.
+The 23-year-old has been restricted to just 75 appearances in all competitions for the Blaugrana amid a string of injury issues, and has also faced disciplinary action relating to his attendance at training sessions, leading to questions over his commitment to the club's cause.

 Dembele has, however, helped Barca win two La Liga titles and the Copa del Rey while recording 19 goals and 16 assists, and returned to competitive action during a 4-0 victory over Villarreal on Sunday.

-Koeman will be hoping his side can build on a bright start to the new La Liga season with the addition of one or two extra players before the transfer deadline, with Ajax full-back Sergino Dest set to be first through the Camp Nou entrance.
+Koeman will be hoping his side can build on a bright start to the new Liga season with the addition of one or two extra players before the transfer deadline, with Ajax full-back Sergino Dest set to be first through the doors at Camp Nou.

 The Dutch head coach confirmed the 19-year-old's impending arrival before talking up the qualities he will bring to Barca's squad and the importance of strong competition for places in defence.

-"Dest's having medical, still has to sign contract.
+"Dest's having a medical, he still has to sign a contract.
 He's a young full-back, it's about having young players for the club's future," he said.
 "He has to compete with the other full-backs we have.

-"Despite age, he's played a lot of games, played in Champions League.
-A very useful player."
+"Despite his age, he's played a lot of games and he's played in Champions League.
+He's a very useful player."

-"Leo [Messi] and [Antoine] Griezmann can play as '9', but they are not the type of center forwards as Martin.
+"Leo [Messi] and [Antoine] Griezmann can play as 'nine', but they are not the same type of centre-forward as Martin.
 We are looking for one more."